markjm610/react-project/documentation/feature-packet/templates.md

 # Templates

-## Log-in page
+## Landing page

-* Has a log-in form
+* Has log-in form
-* Has link to sign-up page
-* After user successfully logs in, redirects to home page

-## Sign-up form

-* Has sign-up form
+* Can toggle between sign-up and log-in form
-* Has link to log-in page
-* After user successfully signs up, redirects to home page

 ## Home page

 * Has tabs for each project (if any)
 * When a project tab is clicked, displays that project and its associated tasks and team members
+* Has team members that display information on hover
+* Has tasks arranged in columns